 Health services is one of the fastest growing industries after computers, and medical assisting is the sixth fastest growing job in the U.S. according to the Department of Labor.
 Working in a doctor office or clinic.
 Clinical medical assistants help physicians carry out procedures, care for patients, perform simple lab tests, and administer medications.

-The course offers 145-hour classroom instructed course provides students with a comprehensive learning experience.
+The course offers students a comprehensive learning experience.
 This course is designed to provide, through lecture and clinical instruction as well as online learning, a body systems approach to the role of the medical assistant.

 Lectures cover the anatomy, medical terminology and medical conditions pertaining to each body system.
 Clinical instruction provides hands-on training of the procedures associated with each body system.
 Competency is verified through a skills check-off system.
 Completion of the course prepares students to sit for the National Healthcareer Association (NHA) Certified Clinical Medical Assistant Certification Exam (CCMA).